Mark Feygin

-Mark Zakharovich Feygin (Ма́рк Заха́рович Фе́йгин; born 3 June 1971) is a former Russian lawyer and human rights activist who represented Pussy Riot, Nadiya Savchenko and Leonid Razvozzhayev in Russian courts.
+Mark Zakharovich Feygin (Ма́рк Заха́рович Фе́йгин; born 3 June 1971) is a Russian human rights activist and former lawyer who represented Pussy Riot, Nadiya Savchenko and Leonid Razvozzhayev in Russian courts.
 He also served from January 1994 to December 1995 as a deputy of the State Duma and was the vice mayor of Samara.
 In 2011 and 2012, Feygin was active in opposition to President Vladimir Putin, and announced that he was forming an opposition party.
-Since the 2022 Russian invasion of Ukraine, he has gained a following on YouTube, hosting daily discussions with Ukrainian presidential advisor Oleksiy Arestovych on his channel.

 Biography

 In 1995 he graduated from the Law Faculty of the Samara State University.
 He was one of the leaders of the democratic movement in Samara, co-chairman of the regional organization of the movement Democratic Russia.

 In 1993-1996 Feygin served as the Deputy of the State Duma from the fraction of Vybor Rossii, one of the authors and developers of the first edition of the Federal Law About General Principles of Local Government in Russian Federation.
 In 1995 he took a part in parliamentary groups participated in humanitarian missions during the combat operations in the North Caucasus.
+As such he travelled to Chechnya to negotiate the release of 2 Russian captives from Chechen captivity.
+Negotiations ended with the release of one captive, while second was found to be dead.
 In 1996 he was also the editor in chief of the daily newspaper "CHISLA" published in Samara.

-In 2000 he graduated from the Institute of Business Administration, Academy of National Economy under the Government of the Russian Federation (Moscow), faculty of "Strategic Management".
+In 2000 he graduated from the Institute of Business Administration, Academy of National Economy under the Government of the Russian Federation, faculty of "Strategic Management".
 In 2002 - the Diplomatic Academy of the Russian Foreign Ministry.

-Feygin is the author of more than 20 scientific publications in the theme of municipal law and a number of monographs.
+On 24 April 2018, the Moscow Chamber of Lawyers stripped Mark Feygin of his attorney status for the inappropriate language in his comments on Twitter about Anatoly Shariy and his lawyer.
+Feygin's appeal was denied.

+Since the 2022 Russian invasion of Ukraine, he has gained a following on YouTube, hosting daily discussions with Ukrainian presidential advisor Oleksii Arestovych on his channel.
+In October 2023, the Ministry of Internal Affairs of the Russian Federation declared Feygin a wanted fugitive, due to his pro-Ukrainian stance in the Russian invasion of Ukraine.
+In 2024 he was convicted in absentia for 11 years of corrective colony for "dissemination of knowingly false information about the Russian Army <...> motivated by political hatred".